Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 ## Traditional WPF Themes (System-Based Switching)

+> [!IMPORTANT]
+> With Windows 10-based and newer systems being the primary operating system used at this point, much of the system-based theming described below is now obsolete.
+Modern Actipro controls all implement a single *Generic.xaml* file for their styles/templates and theming is based on the Actipro theme definition used.

 There are many resources on the web describing how the non-Actipro WPF's themes system traditionally works but here is a brief overview.
-You can optionally define a number of XAML resource dictionary files in a `Themes` folder off of your project root.
+You can optionally define a number of XAML resource dictionary files in a *Themes* folder off of your project root.
 Special filenames include:

-- Generic.xaml - The default resources that are always loaded but can be overridden by other ones below
+- *Generic.xaml* - The default resources that are always loaded but can be overridden by other ones below
-- Classic.xaml - "Classic" Windows 9x/2000 look
+- *Classic.xaml* - "Classic" Windows 9x/2000 look
-- Luna.NormalColor.xaml - Windows XP default blue theme
+- *Luna.NormalColor.xaml* - Windows XP default blue theme
-- Luna.Homestead.xaml - Windows XP olive green theme
+- *Luna.Homestead.xaml* - Windows XP olive green theme
-- Luna.Metallic.xaml - Windows XP silver theme
+- *Luna.Metallic.xaml* - Windows XP silver theme
-- Royale.NormalColor.xaml - Windows XP Media Center Edition theme
+- *Royale.NormalColor.xaml* - Windows XP Media Center Edition theme
-- Aero.NormalColor.xaml - Windows Vista/7 default theme
+- *Aero.NormalColor.xaml* - Windows Vista/7 default theme
-- Aero2.NormalColor.xaml - Windows 8.x/10 default theme
+- *Aero2.NormalColor.xaml* - Windows 8.x/10 default theme
-- AeroLite.NormalColor.xaml - Windows Server 2012 default theme
+- *AeroLite.NormalColor.xaml* - Windows Server 2012 default theme

-Basically if the user is running Windows XP with the olive green theme active, the *Luna.Homestead.xaml* file, if found, will be loaded so that anything in the application can use its resources (styles, brushes, etc.).
+Basically, if the user is running Windows XP with the olive green theme active, the *Luna.Homestead.xaml* file, if found, will be loaded so that anything in the application can use its resources (styles, brushes, etc.).
 These resources are loaded like this on demand, when WPF encounters the first control or `ComponentResourceKey` lookup corresponding to the given assembly.
 Also note that the `System.Windows.ThemeInfoAttribute` must be assigned to your assembly context indicating that themed-resources are in the assembly.
 See the MSDN for documentation on this attribute.

-> [!NOTE]
-> With Windows 10-based systems being the primary operating system used at this point, much of the system-based theming described above is no obsolete.
-Actipro controls now all simply implement a single *Generic.xaml* file for their styles/templates and theming is based on the Actipro theme definition used.

 ## Theme Catalogs

 Theme catalogs can be used to indicate which resource dictionaries should be loaded for any given theme.
-The theme catalogs contains zero or more resource dictionary references, which map a resource dictionary to one or more themes by name.
+The theme catalogs contain zero or more resource dictionary references, which map a resource dictionary to one or more themes by name.
 When the current theme is changed, the theme manager will then query each registered theme catalog to find the resource dictionaries that must be loaded for the given theme.

 Each of these resource dictionaries can contain many assets, such as brushes, specific to a theme.
 For instance, you may wish to override some brushes used in one of the predefined themes.
 To do this, you would make a resource dictionary with the brush overrides, then register that resource dictionary with a theme catalog to load for the target theme name.